-1. Measure the Size of the New Space
+1. Measure Space

 Know the floor plan of your parent’s new apartment at assisted living, including total square feet.
-This will help you decide just how much downsizing needs to be done, and what rooms need to furnished.
+This will help you decide just how much downsizing needs to be done, and what rooms need to be furnished.

 2. Involve Your Parents